 Similarly, if life takes an unexpected turn, such as a job loss, you can usually downsize relatively easily and cut costs more rapidly than if you had purchased a home.

-4. You Can Move In Quickly
+4. Move In Quickly

 Sometimes you want to make things happen quickly — in days or weeks.
 When you’re buying a home, however, that’s not the way it works.
 You have to search for the ideal house, condo or townhouse, handle home inspections, obtain a mortgage and go through the closing process.
 It takes time and can be stressful.
 If you’re moving to a new town, and just want to get established in your environment and job, you may prefer to skip the home-buying process and live the rental life.